rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/ha/helm2/_index.md

 ---
-title: Upgrading Rancher Installed on Kubernetes
+title: Upgrading Rancher Installed on Kubernetes with Helm 2
-weight: 1020
+weight: 1050
-aliases:
-  - /rancher/v2.x/en/upgrades/upgrades/ha-server-upgrade-helm
-  - /rancher/v2.x/en/upgrades/upgrades/ha-server-upgrade-helm-airgap
-  - /rancher/v2.x/en/upgrades/air-gap-upgrade/
 ---

+> After Helm 3 was released, the [instructions for upgrading Rancher on a Kubernetes cluster](./ha) were updated to use Helm 3.
+>
+> If you are using Helm 2, we recommend [migrating to Helm 3](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/) because it is simpler to use and more secure than Helm 2.
+>
+> This section provides a copy of the older instructions for upgrading Rancher with Helm 2, and it is intended to be used if upgrading to Helm 3 is not feasible.

-The following instructions will guide you through using Helm to upgrade a Rancher server that was installed on a Kubernetes cluster.
+The following instructions will guide you through using Helm to upgrade a high-availability (HA) Rancher server installation.

 To upgrade the components in your Kubernetes cluster, or the definition of the [Kubernetes services]({{<baseurl>}}/rke/latest/en/config-options/services/) or [add-ons]({{< baseurl >}}/rke/latest/en/config-options/add-ons/), refer to the [upgrade documentation for RKE]({{<baseurl>}}/rke/latest/en/upgrades/), the Rancher Kubernetes Engine.